librity/-ft_printf/README.md

 - The method develops technical and social skills.
 - It's completely free to anyone that passes its selection process - **The Piscine**

-It's an amazing project, and I'm enjoying every second of it.
+It's an amazing school, and I'm enjoying every second of it.